-The Basys 3 board contains a 32Mbit non-volatile serial Flash device, which is attached to the Artix-7 FPGA using a dedicated quad-mode (x4) SPI bus.
-The connections and pin assignments between the FPGA and the serial flash device are shown in Fig. 4.
+The Basys3 board contains a 32Mbit non-volatile serial Flash device, which is attached to the Artix 7 FPGA using a dedicated quad-mode (x4) SPI bus.
+The connections and pin assignments between the FPGA and the serial flash device are shown the below figure.

-FPGA configuration files can be written to the Quad SPI Flash (Spansion part number S25FL032), and mode settings are available to cause the FPGA to automatically read a configuration from this device at power on.
+FPGA configuration files can be written to the Quad SPI Flash, and mode settings are available to cause the FPGA to automatically read a configuration from this device at power on.
 An Artix-7 35T configuration file requires just over two Mbytes of memory, leaving approximately 48% of the flash device available for user data.